Skip to main content

 Provisional Tax South Africa 2026: Who Pays, When, and How

 Freelancers, side hustlers, and landlords โ€” you owe SARS tax before year end.
-Here's exactly how provisional tax works and how to avoid the 20% penalty.
+Here is exactly how provisional tax works and how to avoid the 20% penalty.

 ๐Ÿ“… May 2026โฑ 9 min read๐Ÿ”– Tax